 We used two fairly large glasses to assemble but you can use a big serving dish to share from or smaller glasses to serve more people.

-Work in layers as pictures below
+Work in layers to make your Eton Mess Dessert as pictured below

 - Whipped cream